 As with any colours, it is important to understand what your brand message is and whether your colour choices complement this.
 Blues are perfect for creating a calming image.
 Different shades also hold different meanings.
 Pale shades are seen as creative and inspire freedom and inspiration, while darker shades are responsible and serious.
 Azure is a determined and purposeful shade while sky is calm and selfless.
 Turquoise shows clarity and harmony and teal is a spiritual, sophisticated colour.
 It is important to understand exactly what shade you are using as there is a variety of possible messages that can be sent.

 Blue does have a number of negative emotions associated with it.
-It can often be seen as rigid, too conservative or predictable.
+It can often be seen as rigid, conservative or predictable.
 At it’s worst, it is spiteful and self-righteous or unforgiving.
 At it’s best however, it is a colour that promotes calm and trust, so used well creates devoted brand loyalty and trust in a company.

 Various parts of the world also hold a different meaning for it.
 In North America it is associated with liberalism, the opposite of it’s usual conservative roots in the UK.
-In Egypt it is seen as a spiritual colour that wards off evil and in China it represents immortality.
+In Egypt and Greece it is seen as a spiritual colour that wards off evil and in China it represents immortality.
 Latin America think of it as a sombre colour associated with mourning and serenity.